 The military displays date to the Civil War with uniform buttons, photos, and a canteen belonging to the late Benjamin Thompson and donated by his great-granddaughter, Sandy Click Blanchard.
 Uniforms include the Marine Dress Blues of Tim Duck, who served from 1987-2007, and those of late U.S. Army Veterans Howard Kehoe (World War I) and Loyal Lane (World War II).
 Exhibits also feature items from The Korean War, Vietnam, Desert Storm, and Operation Iraqi Freedom.

 Quilts, quilts and more quilts.
 One of the most significant comes from the former Edwardsburg Methodist Church.
 Quilted in 1891 by the Ladies Aid, it includes 667 names of those who contributed to its creation.
 It was donated to the museum by Sandy Click Blanchard whose great-grandparents owned it.
-Another is from the Smith Chapel, which is listed on the National Historic Registry; a crazy quilt made by the late Frances Proper, and a quilt top from the late Phyllis Howard.
+Another is from the Smith Chapel, which is listed on the Michigan and National Historic registries; a crazy quilt made by the late Frances Proper, and a quilt top from the late Phyllis Howard.

 Each year the museum board chooses topics of interest to the community and searches for items within the museum and from outside sources to showcase and educate.